Flu Vaccines - 2025/2026

-Everyone is now eligible for a flu shot.
+Everyone 6 months and older is now eligible for a flu shot.

 Some highlights:

-- Those who have are considered high risk and priority groups continue to be eligible.
+• Those who are considered high risk and priority groups continue to be eligible.

-- Participating pharmacies and health care providers will offer the flu vaccine to anyone 2 years and older, along with COVID-19 vaccine; use the Ontario locator website and call ahead to be sure.
+• Participating pharmacies and health care providers will offer the flu vaccine to anyone 2 years and older, along with COVID-19 vaccine for another 6 months and older; use the Ontario locator website to find a pharmacy and call ahead to be sure.

 What you need to know about the flu shot: